BRAND IDENTITY

 line-white

-My design process was simple and collaborative with quick research, sketching and exploration, then refining the strongest idea with our internal design team.
+My process was simple and collaborative.
+Quick research, sketching, and exploration, then refining the strongest idea with the team.

 01. Discover & Research